hiyouga/ChatGLM-Efficient-Tuning/README.md

 ## Requirement

-- Python 3.8+ and PyTorch 2.0.0
+- Python 3.8+ and PyTorch 1.13.1
-- 🤗Transformers, Datasets, Accelerate, TRL and PEFT (0.3.0.dev0 is required)
+- 🤗Transformers, Datasets, Accelerate, PEFT and TRL
-- protobuf, cpm_kernels, sentencepiece
+- protobuf, cpm_kernels and sentencepiece
-- jieba, rouge_chinese, nltk (used at evaluation)
+- jieba, rouge_chinese and nltk (used at evaluation)
-- gradio, mdtex2html (used in web_demo.py)
+- gradio and mdtex2html (used in web_demo.py)

 And **powerful GPUs**!